waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Evasion Mechanics:** PSYWAVE, a move that should never miss, can fail against a target with extreme evasion boosts (e.g., multiple MINIMIZE uses).
 - **Battle Mechanics:** Multi-hit moves (e.g., FURY ATTACK) are a critical threat and can bypass the "sturdy" effect of surviving on 1 HP.
 - **Ghost-Type Effectiveness:** Ghost-type moves (like Lick) are effective against Rock/Ground-types.

-### B. General Field Mechanics
 - **'No Will to Fight' Mechanic:** A fainted Pokémon cannot be switched into battle.
 - **Silph Co.
 Blackout:** Losing in Silph Co. *does* cause a blackout and returns you to the last used Pokémon Center.
 - **Saffron City Navigation:** The city's layout is segmented.
 Using FLY is the most efficient method for traveling between distant points.
 - **HM & Field Move Mechanics:** Flash, Cut, and Fly MUST be taught to a Pokémon to be used in the field.
-PC Interaction must be activated from the tile directly below the PC (Y+1), facing up.
 - **EXP Distribution:** Experience is shared between the Pokémon that started the battle and any Pokémon that participated by switching in.
 - **Battle Initiation Mechanics:** To battle a trainer on an adjacent tile, you must face them and press 'A' to interact.
 - **NPC Interaction Catch:** Some NPCs, upon interaction, can trigger a Pokémon 'catch' event (Observed with Rocker in Safari Zone East Rest House giving a CHANSEY).